awsdocs/iam-user-guide/doc_source/IAM_UseCases.md

 For examples of what these policies might look like, see [Example IAM Identity\-Based Policies](access_policies_examples.md) and [Using AWS Identity and Access Management](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/index.html?UsingIAM.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-### User's Role Change<a name="EC2_UserRoleChange"></a>
+### User's Job Function Change<a name="EC2_UserRoleChange"></a>

-At some point, one of the developers, Paulo, changes roles and becomes a manager\.
+At some point, one of the developers, Paulo, changes job functions and becomes a manager\.
 John moves Paulo from the Developers group to the Managers group\.
 Now that he's in the Managers group, Paulo's ability to interact with Amazon EC2 instances is limited\.
 He can't launch or start instances\.
 He also can't stop or terminate existing instances, even if he was the user who launched or started the instance\.
 He can list only the instances that Example Corp users have launched\.

 ## Use Case for IAM with Amazon S3<a name="UseCase_S3"></a>